fmnoise/coldbrew/README.md

 ## Disclaimer

-Same as consuming coldbrew drink in reality, make sure you don't exceed recommended coffeine amount, as each `cached-fn` and `defcached` creates separate Caffeine Loading Cache instance.
+Same as consuming coldbrew drink in reality, make sure you don't exceed recommended coffeine amount, as each call to `cached` creates separate Caffeine Loading Cache instance.
 Also make sure you understand risk of memory leaks when caching large objects or collections.

 ## Credits